 Everything about the PUC pump is designed to ease the way firefighters climb, ride, drive, carry and store gear, remove hoses and service critical systems.
 Now, with a 2000 gpm water pump, the PUC is truly leading the industry in terms of function and design.

-Continue reading below to get a detailed look at the PUC, its key attributes and some factors fire departments may want to consider in the design of fire apparatus.
+Continue reading below to get a detailed look at the PUC pump, its key attributes (including a new industry-leading 2000 gpm water pump) and some factors fire departments may want to consider in the design of fire apparatus.